taylorazizeh/taylorazizeh.github.io/content/authors/taylor-azizeh/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Taylor Azizeh is an NSF GRFP Fellow at Moss Landing Marine Laboratories.
+Her research interests include wildlife energetics, the effects of disturbance, effects of climate change, and more.
 {style="text-align: justify;"}